Portrait Martin Mitterrutzner

 General Management

-Martin Mitterrutzner, who was born Hall in Tyrol, received his training with Brigitte Fassbaender.
-He gained his first stage experience at the age of 10 as the First Boy in Mozart's Magic Flute under Sir John Eliot Gardiner.
+The tenor, who comes from Hall in Tyrol, received his training with Brigitte Fassbaender.
+He gained his first stage experience at the age of 10 as the First Boy in Mozart's Zauberflöte under Sir John Eliot Gardiner.

-Early in his career, Martin Mitterrutzner was a member of the ensemble at the Tiroler Landestheater, later he joined the ensemble of the Frankfurt Opera, where he was able to sing a broad repertoire (Andres/Wozzeck, Giannetto/La gazza ladra, Iopas/Les Troyens, Belmonte/Die Entführung aus dem Serail, Fenton/ Falstaff, Don Ottavio/Don Giovanni).
-Since then, he has returned regularly as a guest to his former home theater, where he appeared as Camille de Rosillon in a new production of Claus Guth's The Merry Widow and as Grimoaldo in Handel's Rodelinda, also directed by Claus Guth.
+Under the artistic direction of Brigitte Fassbaender, Martin Mitterrutzner began his career as a member of the ensemble at the Tiroler Landestheater, later moving to the ensemble of the Frankfurt Opera, where he was able to develop a broad repertoire (Andres/Wozzeck, Giannetto/La gazza ladra, Iopas/Les Troyens, Fenton/Falstaff as well as the great Mozart roles such as Belmonte, Tamino, Don Ottavio, Ferrando).
+Since then he has returned regularly as a guest to his former parent house, where he appeared as Camille de Rosillon in a new production of Claus Guth's Die lustige Witwe and as Grimoaldo in Handel's Rodelinda, also with Claus Guth.
+In 2023 he made another role debut at Oper Frankfurt with Flamand in Capriccio by Richard Strauss.

-Guest engagements have taken him to the Theater an der Wien (Narraboth/Salome and Don Ottavio/Don Giovanni), the Aix-en-Provence Festival, the Zurich Opera House (Tamino), the Salzburg Festival (Brighella/Ariadne auf Naxos and Ferrando/Così fan tutte), to the Bavarian State Opera (Arbace/Idomeneo and Iopas/Les Troyens) and regularly to the Dresden Semperoper, where he can currently be heard in various Mozart operas as Tamino and Belmonte.
+Guest engagements have taken him to the Theater an der Wien (Narraboth/Salome and Don Ottavio/ Don Giovanni) to the Aix-en-Provence Festival, to the Zurich Opera House (Tamino), to the Salzburg Festival (Brighella/Ariadne auf Naxos and Ferrando/Così fan tutte), to the Bavarian State Opera (Arbace/Idomeneo and Iopas/Les Troyens) and regularly to the Dresden Semperoper, where he can currently be heard in the Mozart section as Tamino and Belmonte.

-As a concert soloist, Martin Mitterrutzner has a broad repertoire ranging from Bach and Handel to works by Benjamin Britten and Sven David Sandström and has already appeared with the Bamberg Symphony Orchestra under Jakub Hrůša, the Bavarian Radio Choir and Symphony Orchestra as well as the Hessian State Orchestra under Marc Piollet, the Montreal Symphony Orchestra under Kent Nagano, the Concentus Musicus as well as the Cleveland Orchestra under Franz Welser-Möst.
-The current season brings him again to the Cleveland Orchestra, twice to Vienna´s Musikverein, to the RIAS Kammerchor Berlin as well as to the NDR Elbphilharmonieorchester in Hamburg.
+As a concert soloist, Martin Mitterrutzner has a broad repertoire ranging from Bach and Handel to works by Benjamin Britten and Sven David Sandström, and has appeared with the Bamberg Symphony Orchestra under Jakub Hrůša, the Bavarian Radio Choir and Symphony Orchestra as well as the Hessian State Orchestra under Marc Piollet, the Montreal Symphony Orchestra under Kent Nagano, the Concentus Musicus as well as the Cleveland Orchestra under Franz Welser-Möst.
+The past season brought him again to the Cleveland Orchestra, twice to the Vienna Musikverein, to the RIAS Kammerchor Berlin as well as to the NDR Elbphilharmonieorchester in Hamburg.

 Info & Tickets